The Guide to LAMP Stack

 The LAMP stack has an operating system (Linux) and a web server (Apache).
 Moreover, it has a database server (MySQL) and a programming language.
 This programming language is usually PHP but can also be Python or Perl.
 Before diving into how the stack works, we’ll look into each of these.

 This general-purpose scripting programming language is used in web development to create dynamic content.
-It first appeared in 1995 and originally stood for Personal Home Page.
-It now stands for Hypertext Preprocessor.
+PHP was initially introduced in 1995 and was originally known as Personal Home Page.
+However, it has evolved over time and now stands for Hypertext Preprocessor, a fitting name for its ability to process data and generate dynamic content.

 How does The LAMP Stack Work Together?